mrdandelion6/Error-Propagator/backend/lambda-layers/web-framework-layer/README.md

     --zip-file fileb://web-framework.zip \
     --compatible-runtimes python3.8 python3.9 python3.10
 ```

-Note that we are using `Werkzeug (2.0.3)` even though this is an older version.
-I was having issues with later versions but you are free to experiment.

 Do not modify the `zappa_settings.json` file, as it is already set up to use the layer.
 Only modify it if you want to remove the layer and upload the libraries directly.

 ## Removing the Layer (Not Recommended)